riddhidey/AI-Based-Credit-Risk-and-Fraud-Detection-System/README.md

 # Credit_Risk_Analyzer
-“AI-Based Credit Risk Analyzer – FinTech Project”
+“AI-Based Credit Risk and Fraud Detection System  – FinTech Project”

-# 💳 AI-Based Credit Risk Analyzer
+# 💳AI-Based Credit Risk and Fraud Detection System

 ## Project Overview
 This is a **FinTech software application** that predicts the credit risk of a loan applicant using a trained **Logistic Regression model**.